STACEY BESS - THE LOVE SHE GAVE WILL INSPIRE YOU

-Stacey Bess, author and award winning educator, with great insight into the hearts of children in need.
-Best known for her book “Nobody Don't Love Nobody" which was made into a Hallmark Hall of Fame movie in 2011 "Beyond the Blackboard.”
-Stacey is someone that will leave an imprint on your heart and inspire you to act.
+Stacey Bess, author and award winning educator, has a great insight into the hearts of children in need.
+Best known for her book “Nobody Don't Love Nobody", which was made into a Hallmark Hall of Fame movie "Beyond the Blackboard.”
+Stacey is someone who will leave an imprint on your heart and inspire you to act.

 After Bess published her first book and gained the support of the Utah community, people began to notice Bess and her unusual success with “hopeless” children.
 She has won prestigious local and national awards.
 A highlight came when she was honored with the esteemed National Jefferson Award, along with First Lady Barbara Bush, Supreme Court Justice Harry Blackman and Ambassador Walter Annenberg.